maozhitao/OmicsIntegrationPipeline/README.md

 Required software have to be installed.

 #### 1. Python 3.6 or later (NOTE: This version does not support Python 2 anymore)
-<h4>Please download are install python 3 by following the instructions in official website:<br>
+<h4>Please download and install python 3 by following the instructions in official website:<br>
 ( https://www.python.org/downloads/ )</h4>
     <ul>
         <li>Tested in Python 3.6 </li>
     </ul>

 #### 2. sratoolkit 2.9.6 or later
-<h4>Please download are install sratoolkit by following the instructions in official website:<br>
+<h4>Please download and install sratoolkit by following the instructions in official website:<br>
 ( https://ncbi.github.io/sra-tools/install_config.html )</h4>
     <ul>
         <li>Tested with sratoolkit 2.9.6 </li>